 Staff Biography: Ginny Kreeft

-Two Office Locations and In Home Option
+Office Location and In Home Option

-Insurance (and the problem with it)
+Insurance and the problem with it

 Insurance companies require a diagnosis dictated by the Diagnostic and Statistical Manual of Mental Disorders known as the DSM-IV-R (or the newly released DSM-V) that becomes part of your permanent medical record.
 Unfortunately, this can affect you down the road in life, ie, you could be denied life insurance.
 Frequently, the problems people have are not illnesses but arise from situations, life transitions, life styles, trauma, early life experiences, or learned patterns of coping.
 These problems do not fit the medical model insurance companies use.